-ADVISORY OPINION 2006-34
+Draft AO 2006-34

+Attached is a proposed draft of the subject advisory opinion.
+We request that this draft be placed on the agenda for February 8, 2007.

+Attachment

+AGENDA ITEM

+For Meeting of: 02-08-07

+SUBMITTED LATE
-Joseph E. Sandler, Esquire Neil P. Reiff, Esquire Sandler, Reiff & Young PC 50 E Street, S.E. #300 Washington, D.C.
-20003 Frederick K. Lowell, Esquire Kathryn E. Donovan, Esquire Pillsbury Winthrop Shaw Pittman LLP 400 Capitol Mall, Suite 1700 Sacramento, CA 95814-4419

-Dear Messrs.
-Sandler and Lowell:

-We are responding to your advisory opinion request on behalf of Working Assets, Inc. ("Working Assets"), concerning the application of the Federal Election Campaign Act of 1971, as amended (the "Act"), and Commission regulations to a proposed program in which political committees would serve as sponsors of wireless telephone service provided by Working Assets to individual customers.
-Specifically, you ask whether the proposed arrangements between Working Assets and the sponsoring political committees would result in impermissible corporate contributions by Working Assets to the political committees.

-The Commission concludes that the arrangements would not result in impermissible corporate contributions, so long as Working Assets and the political committees comply with the conditions described below.
+1 2 ADVISORY OPINION 2006-34 DRAFT 3 Joseph E. Sandler, Esquire Prederick K. Lowell, Esquire 4 Neil P. Reiff, Esquire Kathryn E. Donovan, Esquire 5 Sandler, Reiff & Young PC Pillsbury Winthrop Shaw Pittman LLP 6 50 B Street, S.E. #300 400 Capitol Mall, Suite 1700 7 Washington, D.C.
+20003 Sacramento, CA 95814-4419 8 9 Dear Messrs.
+Sandler and Lowell: 10 We are responding to your advisory opinion request on behalf of Working Assets, Inc. 11 ("Working Assets"), concerning the application of the Federal Election Campaign Act of 1971, 12 as amended (the "Act"), and Commission regulations to a proposed program in which political 13 committees would serve as sponsors of wireless telephone service provided by Working Assets 14 to individual customers.
+Specifically, you ask whether the proposed arrangements between 15 Working Assets and the sponsoring political committees would result in impermissible corporate 16 contributions by Working Assets to the political committees.
+17 The Commission concludes that the arrangements would not result in impermissible 18 corporate contributions, so long as Working Assets and the political committees comply with the 19 conditions described below.
+20 Background 21 22 The facts presented in this advisor ry opinion are based on your letters received on 23 October 6, October 30, and November 15, 2006.
+24 a.
+Current Programs 25 Working Assets is a closely held i for-profit corporation specializing in donation-linked 26 telecommunications and credit card services.
+During its more than 20 years of existence, it has 27 contracted with various non-profit organi zations to provide to those organizations a portion of 28 the billed amounts paid by Working Asse ets' customers.
+Under some of these "affinity"

-Background

-The facts presented in this advisory opinion are based on your letters received on October 6, October 30, and November 15, 2006.

-a.
-Current Programs

-Working Assets is a closely held for-profit corporation specializing in donation-linked telecommunications and credit card services.
-During its more than 20 years of existence, it has contracted with various non-profit organizations to provide to those organizations a portion of the billed amounts paid by Working Assets' customers.
-Under some of these "affinity" programs, ten cents of each of a credit cardholder's purchases and one percent of each long distance or wireless phone customer's charges were donated to a fixed pool of non-profit organizations (along with the customer's optional donation of a "round-up" of the monthly bill payment).
-Working Assets has also established affinity programs specific to particular non-profit organization "partners," in which one percent of the long-distance charges of a customer associated with a given non-profit partner was donated to that partner.
+- 1 programs, ten cents of each of a credit cardholder's purchases and one percent of each long - 2 distance or wireless phone customer's charges were donated to a fixed pool of non-profit - 3 organizations (along with the customer's optional donation of a "round-up" of the monthly bill - 4 payment).
+Working Assets has also established affinity programs specific to particular non- - 5 profit organization "partners," in which one percent of the long-distance charges of a customer - 6 associated with a given non-profit partner was donated to that partner.